viannarth/blackjack/README.md

 ## How to play

-Clone this project to a folder and execute the `Blackjack` file.
+Clone this project to a folder and run the `main.py` file.
+You may have Python installed in your computer.

 Have fun!